 After the brief confrontation, the suspense hasn’t gone away.
-We just changed our concern.
-Up until now, we were asking ourselves: “Will he find the family beneath the floor boards?” and now we wonder “What will he do?”.
+We just changed our concerns.
+Up until now, we were asking ourselves: “Will he find the family beneath the floorboards?” and now we wonder “What will he do?”.

 Now’s the time for the payoff, the absolute need for catharsis after all the tension, the moment the rubber band breaks, and the events have naturally led (spoiler alert) to the assassination of the Jewish family with the exception of Shosanna, who will assume a great deal of importance later in Inglourious Basterds.

 This small examination of Inglourious Basterds is just a small example taken from a great thriller without the subtleties that make the entire sequence effective and engaging but I hope it proves that a genre that might seem trivial for some really has the power to involve a large audience and make it care about the faith of the characters on the screen as long as there’s proficiency behind and in front of the camera.
 The structure of suspense might seem simple at first but it can offer some challenges when one hopes to create a rewarding, meaningful, and memorable experience.

 It requires a maestro and a top-notch orchestra to make us sweat in the darkness of the movie theatres but, trust me, there’s nothing the musicians want more than being ignored while we fill the room with sweat, screams, tears, and, maybe, a pinch of blood.